Featured picture of post "Virtual Tour of Facilities Brings Learners to the Energy Training Academy"

 Kyla Ball

-In this case study we explore how an innovative training provider is helping to attract and develop the next generation of heating engineers ready to support a renewable energy future.
+In this case study we explore how an innovative training provider is using ThingLink to help attract and develop the next generation of heating engineers ready to support a renewable energy future.

 Critical training requirements in the energy sector